1. What is menopause?

 2. I don't have health insurance, are prescriptions for menopause symptoms expensive?

-No. Natural, plant based, bioidentical pills, capsules, patches and creams are available in generic form and are cost effective.
+Natural, plant based, bioidentical pills, patches, gels and creams are available in generic form.

 3. Can I choose which pharmacy I would like my prescriptions to be sent?